If you’re anxious before dental treatment, you’re keeping very good company.

 The option to use sedative medications is really a menu of choices, all customizable to your situation.
 And there should be no sense of shame or guilt if that’s what you need to complete your dental treatment.
 We’re here to help you move forward one step at a time.

 Multiple medications are available to Dr. Koczarski that can be used alone or in combination to reach the level of sedation you need.
-A breathable sedative like nitrous oxide, also known as “laughing gas,” might take the edge off your anxiety.
+A breathable sedative like “laughing gas” might take the edge off your anxiety.
 Sometimes a single pill taken before your appointment may work better, mainly because it calms you prior to your visit as well as during it.
 But since we’re talking about a higher level of dental fear, there are strategies that combine the two sedation types that work even better.
 In some cases, a little medication taken the night before your treatment lends itself to a good night’s sleep.
-A morning appointment followed by the planned use of nitrous oxide or other medications can prove ideal to overcome higher levels of dental fear.
+A morning appointment followed by the planned use of laughing gas or other medications can prove ideal to overcome higher levels of dental fear.